aleksandrajh/CI_PP2_SunshineGuessing/README.md

   - Category of the phrase to be guessed
   - Image representing how many guesses were made
   - Underscores for each letter of the hidden phrase
-  - Alphabet which work on mouse click or keyboard press
+  - Alphabet buttons which work on mouse click or keyboard press
   - High score and current user score
 - User stories covered: 4, 5, 6